PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 NUMA node1 CPU(s):   1,3,5,7,9,11,13,15,17,19,21,23,25,27,29,31,33,35,37,39,41,43,45,47
 ```

-Add this line to your Slurm script to explicitly use an A100 GPU:
+Add these lines to your Slurm script to explicitly use an A100 GPU:

 ```
 #SBATCH --gres=gpu:1